WhatsApp marketing KPIs: 4 metrics

 WhatsApp KPIs explained

+WhatsApp KPIs are ways of measuring the success of WhatsApp Business and your activities within it.
 If you run a WhatsApp channel, you'll need metrics to track the success of service requests, sales efforts and marketing campaigns.
 In this article, we zoom into WhatsApp KPIs for marketing campaigns.

-Screenshot 2023-06-12 at 15.02.58The analytics dashboard in the charles WhatsApp platform
+The analytics dashboard in the charles WhatsApp platform

-Why you need WhatsApp chat metrics
+Why you need WhatsApp marketing metrics

 WhatsApp metrics and analytics are important because, as a business, you need to prove the value of a WhatsApp channel – as you would for any other channel.
 The monetary value to the company needs to be bigger than the outgoing costs.